 No one since 1930 has beaten Comorosky's 23 triples in a season, although Dale Mitchell in 1949 tied it.

-He came down to .286 the next year, but the team average also came down to .285.
+He came down to .286 in 1931, but the team average also came down to .285.
 Through the rest of his career, he never hit more than 6 triples in a season.

-Adam played in the minors from 1925-28, hitting .398 with Wichita in 1927.
-At the end of his major league days, he played in the minors from 1936-40, spending a couple years with Toronto where he was a teammate of future manager Mayo Smith.
+Adam played in the minors from 1925 to 1928, hitting .398 with Wichita in 1927.
+After his major league days, he played in the minors from 1936 to 1940, spending a couple years with the Toronto Maple Leafs where he was a teammate of future manager Mayo Smith.